 There are mostly two common types of spinal implants used in spine surgery given as- Fusion, Non-fusion

-Non-fusion: – non-fusion spine implants consist of artificial disks and expandable rods.
+Non-fusion: Non-fusion spine implants consist of artificial disks and expandable rods.

-- Rods–Rods are used, along with hooks and screws, to immobilize involved spinal levels, and to contour the spine into correct alignment.
+- Rods: Rods are used, along with hooks and screws, to immobilize involved spinal levels, and to contour the spine into correct alignment.
 One of the original implants used in the spine, the rods are strong, yet have some flexibility so that the surgeon can shape the rod to match the contours of the patient’s spine.

-- Pedicle Screws– Deriving its name from pedicles of the spinal vertebrae, these specially designed screws are carefully implanted into the pedicles.
+- Pedicle Screws: Deriving its name from pedicles of the spinal vertebrae, these specially designed screws are carefully implanted into the pedicles.
 Traditionally used in the lumbar spine, with recent advances in technology and technique, surgeons are now using them in the thoracic spine too.
 Screws provide strong “anchorage” points to which rods can be attached.
 Rods can then be contoured to correct deformities and to facilitate fusion.

-- Hooks– These are used with rods and other implants to anchor them to vertebrae.
+- Hooks: These are used with rods and other implants to anchor them to vertebrae.

-- Plates– Plates are mostly used in the cervical spine.
+- Plates: Plates are mostly used in the cervical spine.
 Plates are manufactured to conform to the contour of the spine and are held in place by screws set into adjacent vertebrae.
 When the plate requires adjustment, a contouring tool is used to customize the fit to the patient’s anatomy.

-- Cages– These are most often placed between two vertebrae and are called “interbody” cages.
+- Cages: These are most often placed between two vertebrae and are called “interbody” cages.
 Cages are small hollow devices with perforated walls.
 Bone graft or BMP is often packed into the cage to promote bone growth between the adjacent vertebrae.
 Cages are used to restore lost disc height resulting from a collapsed disc and to relieve pressure on nerve roots.

 Application of Spine Implants

 Implants are carefully chosen to ensure the best choice for the specific patient.
 For example, “low volume” implants are used because they reduce muscle irritation and cause less post-operative pain.
 For patients who are slim, “low profile” implants not visible through the skin are used.
-Titanium is preferred material as it is strong, light and, unlike stainless steel implants, can be used with MRIs.
-When suitable, use of radiolucent materials such as carbon fiber cages is also followed.
+Titanium is the preferred material as it is strong, light, and, unlike stainless steel implants, can be used with MRIs.
+When suitable, the use of radiolucent materials such as carbon fiber cages is also followed.
 Carbon-fiber implants cannot be seen on a scan but allow us to see if a bone is forming and fusion is taking place.

 Future of Spine or Spinal Implants

 Scientists are working on developing bio-resorbable implants.
 These are used to facilitate fusion.
 However, after a year or so (when fusion should be complete) the implant is not necessary but is left in the body.
-Bio-resorbable implants are designed to break down when they come in to contact with water (such as body fluids).
-In a year, most decreases in size by 50% and are completely gone in 2-3 years.
+Bio-resorbable implants are designed to break down when they come into contact with water (such as body fluids).
+In a year, most decrease in size by 50% and are completely gone in 2-3 years.
 Thus the implant is present in the body when it is needed to promote fusion, and then gradually “fades-away” over a 12-36 month period.
-Though only a few bio-resorbable implants are available, it is hoped that in future a significant step in this field would take place.
+Though only a few bio-resorbable implants are available, it is hoped that in the future a significant step in this field would take place.

 In the past two decades, there have been major breakthroughs in the development of spinal implants.
 The result is a better treatment option for patients.